rohitbsehgal/makeCssResponsive/README.md

 # makeCssResponsive
-make any css responsive by using variables #NOT DONE YET--
+make any css responsive by using variables